Buying a Personal Computer

-OTS provides a list of recommended minimum specifications for computers that will meet the requirements for most academic needs.
+Recommended minimum specifications for computers that will meet the requirements of most academic work.

-Check with your college or department relevant to your major for additional requirements and recommendations.
-If you decide to purchase a new computer, be sure to select one with a Wi-Fi standard five or greater.
-Here’s what to look for in the product description: number 5, 6 or 7 with the Wi-Fi symbol, or for number 802.11 followed by “be,” “az”, “ac,” or “n.”
-If you are using a computer or device you already own and are having issues, contact Student Computing Services.
+If you decide to purchase a new computer, be sure to select one with Wi-Fi standard six or greater.
+The product description should include a number 6, 6e or 7 with the Wi-Fi symbol or 802.11 followed by “ac,” "ax" or "be."
+If you are using a computer or device you already own and are having issues, contact the Faculty/Staff Help Center.

 |Component||Windows Desktop/Laptop||MAC Desktop/Laptop||Tablet|